GreenShoesLLC/quodsi_lucidchart_package/docs/prompts/selectionManager.md

             modelName: "New Model",
             validationState: null,
             expandedNodes: new Set<string>(),
-            showConvertButton: true  // Add this to AppState }));
+            // Set visibility states
+            showModelName: false,
+            showModelItemName: false,
+            visibleSections: {
+                header: true,      // Only header is visible
+                validation: false,
+                editor: false,
+                modelTree: false
+            }
+        }));
     },

 QuodsiApp.tsx uses the ModelPanelAccordion component found here:
 C:\_source\Greenshoes\quodsi_lucidchart_package\editorextensions\quodsi_editor_extension\quodsim-react\src\components\ModelPanelAccordion\ModelPanelAccordion.tsx

 ModelPanelAccordion renders multiple components and those components rely on the payload to know what to render.
-All the components can be found as files in this folder:
+All the React components can be found as files in this folder:
 C:\_source\Greenshoes\quodsi_lucidchart_package\editorextensions\quodsi_editor_extension\quodsim-react\src\components\ModelPanelAccordion

 The ModelPanelAccordion contains 4 different sections where each section is controlled by an accordian widget.
 The 4 sections are: